-As of June 30, 2023, we had \$14.6 million in cash and cash equivalents.
+As of September 30, 2023, we had \$40.5 million in cash and cash equivalents.
 We have had minimal revenue to date, and have a substantial accumulated deficit, recurring operating losses and negative cash flow.
 We are not profitable and have incurred losses in each year since commencing operations.
-For the six months ended June 30, 2023 and years ended December 31, 2022 and 2021, we incurred net losses of approximately \$16.2 million, \$36.5 million and \$25.6 million, respectively, and expect to continue to incur losses in 2023.
+For the nine months ended September 30, 2023 and years ended December 31, 2022 and 2021, we incurred net losses of approximately \$36.5 million, \$36.5 million and \$25.6 million, respectively, and expect to continue to incur losses in 2023.
 To date, we have funded operations through a combination of private placements and public offerings of our securities, debt financing including convertible notes.
-If we continue to incur losses, we may exhaust our capital resources, and as a result may be unable to complete our clinical trials, engage in product development and the regulatory approval process and commercialization of CHEMOSAT and HEPZATO or any other versions of these products.
+If we continue to incur losses, we may exhaust our capital resources, and as a result may be unable to engage in product development and the commercialization of CHEMOSAT and HEPZATO or any other versions of these products.
 If we are unable to raise capital or generate sufficient revenue, we may not be able to pay our debts when they become due and may have to seek protection under federal bankruptcy law or enter into a receivership.

 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 In addition, we will not be able to generate product revenue unless and until one of our product candidates successfully completes clinical trials, receives regulatory approval and is successfully commercialized.
-In addition, we will not be able to generate product revenue unless and until one of our product candidates successfully completes clinical trials, receives regulatory approval and is successfully commercialized.
+In addition, we will not be able to generate product revenue until one of our product sis successfully commercialized.
 Our ability to generate any product revenue from our current or future product candidates also depends on a number of additional factors, including our ability to:

-- successfully complete research and clinical development of current and future product candidates and obtain regulatory approval for those product candidates; - establish and maintain supply and manufacturing relationships, under commercially reasonable terms, with third parties, and ensure adequate, scaled up and legally compliant manufacturing of necessary components, including melphalan, bulk drug substances and drug products to maintain sufficient supply; - launch and commercialize any product candidates for which marketing approval is obtained, if any, and, if launched independently by us without a partner, successfully establish a sales force and marketing and distribution infrastructure; - demonstrate the necessary safety data (and, if accelerated approval is obtained, verify the clinical benefit) post-approval to ensure continued regulatory approval; - obtain coverage and adequate product reimbursement from third-party payors, including government payors, for any approved products; - achieve market acceptance for any approved products; - establish, maintain, protect and enforce our intellectual property rights; and - attract, hire and retain qualified personnel.
+- successfully commercialize HEPZATO in the United States; - successfully complete research and clinical development of current and future product candidates and obtain regulatory approval for those product candidates; - establish and maintain supply and manufacturing relationships, under commercially reasonable terms, with third parties, and ensure adequate, scaled up and legally compliant manufacturing of necessary components, including melphalan, bulk drug substances and drug products to maintain sufficient supply; - launch and commercialize any product candidates for which marketing approval is obtained, if any, and, if launched independently by us without a partner, successfully establish a sales force and marketing and distribution infrastructure; - demonstrate the necessary safety data (and, if accelerated approval is obtained, verify the clinical benefit) post-approval to ensure continued regulatory approval; - obtain coverage and adequate product reimbursement from third-party payors, including government payors, for any approved products; - achieve market acceptance for any approved products; - establish, maintain, protect and enforce our intellectual property rights; and - attract, hire and retain qualified personnel.